 - Lower than 1.22 – 12 hours

 When charging your batteries, be careful not to overcharge them.
 Overcharging batteries will result in a reduced lifespan.
-The batteries should only be on the charger for the amount of time required to receive a full charge.
-They do not need to be charged on subsequent days the cart remains garaged.
-In addition to shortening a battery’s lifespan, overcharging will cause corrosion along the positive terminal and internal grid.
+Only charge when required and for such time as is necessary.
+They do not need charging on subsequent days the cart remains garaged.
+In addition to shortening a battery’s lifespan, overcharging will cause corrosion on the positive terminal and internal grid.

-It is important that your battery charger always has sufficient AC power.
-Chargers made for cart batteries in the U.S. are designed to operate on 115 volts to provide a starting rate of 25 amps.
-At 110 volts, the starting rate drops to 22.5 amps, at 105 volts to 19 amps and at 100 volts to 16 amps.
+It is essential that your battery charger always has sufficient AC power.
+Most golf cart battery chargers operate on 115 volts and provide a starting rate of 25 amps.
+At 110 volts, the starting rate drops to 22.5 amps, at 105 volts to 19 amps and 100 volts to 16 amps.

 Watering the Battery

-Your golf cart battery requires an electrolyte to charge and to send electricity through the terminals.
+Your lead-acid golf cart batteries require an electrolyte to charge and to send electricity through the terminals.
 For most of these batteries, the electrolyte is a combination of sulphuric acid and water.
 However, the water in the solution will slowly evaporate over time and require refilling.
-The acid will remain inside the battery, and under normal circumstances, it will never have to be added.
+The acid will remain inside the battery, and under normal circumstances, you will never have to add more acid.

 The most commonly used golf cart battery delivers 6 volts of electricity and requires 6.8 quarts of water to operate correctly, but the water evaporates very slowly.
 You should not need to add more than a total of 16 quarts of water to a battery during its lifetime.

-Water with a low mineral content works best.
-If there are too many minerals in the water, it will build up inside the battery and adversely affect its performance.
-Using distilled water will ensure low mineral content, but if you can verify that your tap water’s mineral levels are less than the maximum recommendations from the manufacturer, it can be used without a problem.
+Water with low mineral content works best.
+If there are too many minerals in the water, the minerals will build up inside the battery.
+This build-up can adversely affect its performance.
+Using distilled water will ensure low mineral content.
+But if you can verify that your tap water’s mineral levels are less than the maximum recommendations from the manufacturer, you can use tap-water without a problem.

-Although it is recommended to fill your battery with water after it has been fully charged, it should never be plugged in when the water is below the top of the plates.
-The plates should always be fully submerged.
-If they are not submerged, fill the battery until the water is just over the plates.
-After it is charged, you can then fill it the rest of the way.
+We recommend filling your battery with water only after it has reached capacity.
+You should never charge your batteries if the water is below the top of the plates.
+If they are not below the water level, fill the battery until the water is covering the plates.
+After charging, you can then top up the water level.

 When filling the battery, always leave 0.25 inches between the maximum level indicator and the top of the water, and be careful not to overfill it.
-If you overfill the battery, the electrolyte may spill out while charging, and this will reduce the capacity of the battery.
+If you overfill the battery, the electrolyte may spill out while charging, and this will reduce the battery’s capacity.